 The historic environment is full of wonderful examples of our creativity, innovation and humour.

-The List (of England’s heritage assets) has been around in some form for about 136 years, and has just reached the important milestone of 400,000 entries.
+The List (of England’s heritage assets) has been around in some form for more than 135 years, and has more than 400,000 entries.

 1. The smallest listed thing is (probably) a bullring